How To Winterize Your Pond

 UV lights should be disconnected, cleaned and stored somewhere safe where there is no chance of them falling and breaking the quartz sleeve and bulb.

 Insulating the pond, is another way to prevent a thick ice formation.
-If your pond is not too large, you can insulate it by laying boards across the pond, cover them with plastic, and insulate it with styrofoam, a thick layer of leaves or anything else that would provide insulation.
+If your pond is not too large, you can insulate it by laying boards across the pond, cover them with plastic, and insulate it with styrofoam, a thick layer of leaves, straw or anything else that would provide insulation.